 When Does a Speeding Case Warrant Hiring an Attorney?

-An experienced traffic defense attorney from the Law Offices of Michael A. Pignone should be called if you believe you have been wrongly summoned or ticketed for speeding.
-A call is even more important if you are facing reckless driving charges in Virginia.
-A dedicated reckless driving lawyer can defend your legal rights.
+An experienced traffic defense attorney from the Law Offices of Michael A. Pignone should be called if you believe you have been wrongly summoned or ticketed for regular speeding tickets or if you were caught speeding excessively.
+Hiring an attorney is especially important if your situation escalates to a reckless driving case.
+Reckless driving in Virginia involves more severe charges than standard speeding, such as exceeding the maximum speeds permitted, failing to use proper signals, or engaging in aggressive driving behaviors.

 A Virginia prosecutor’s job is to prove beyond a reasonable doubt that you broke a law.
 Reckless driving charges will not stick if the prosecutor cannot make their case.
 An experienced attorney can poke holes in the prosecution’s case, instilling doubt about the validity of the charges.